 #5 – The scope is too wide, or undefined

 A client who hasn’t got a real idea of what they want is potentially problematic because you don’t know how the project will end up.

 It’s nice to be given free rein on a project, but don’t forget that the client could at some point change the direction or realize that they don’t actually like what you have done.

 Get everything down in writing very early on, and have a scope statement written down.
 Use it to guide the set course of the project, and to bring it back on track.
 That doesn’t mean that the project cannot change at all, but at least you’ll have an idea of the direction and you won’t be fumbling in the dark.

 Even if you made sure that this little checklist is respected, there is no guarantee that the project would be smooth sailing.
-That is part of any businesses daily life.
-But at least you’ll have established a safety net to hold on in case things go wrong.
+That is part of any business's daily life.
+But at least you’ll have established a safety net to hold on to in case things go wrong.